 Council Tax income derives from charges raised according to the value of residential properties that have been classified into 8 bands, based on valuations as at 1 April 1991.
-Individual charges are calculated by estimating the amount of income required from the Collection Fund by County Council, Police Authority, Fire and Rescue Authority and this Council, and dividing this total figure by the Council Tax Base.
+Individual charges are calculated by estimating the amount of income required from the Collection Fund by County Council, Office of the Police & Crime Commissioner, Fire & Rescue Authority and this Council, and dividing this total figure by the Council Tax Base.
 The Council Tax base for the year was calculated as follows: